GoogleChrome/web.dev/src/site/content/en/blog/window-controls-overlay/index.md

 ### Enabling via chrome://flags

-To experiment with Window Controls Overlay locally, without an origin trial token, enable the `#TODO` flag in `chrome://flags`.
+To experiment with Window Controls Overlay locally, without an origin trial token, enable the `#enable-desktop-pwas-window-controls-overlay` flag in `chrome://flags`.

 ### Enabling support during the origin trial phase